 SAHID DIWAS (MARTYR’S DAY)

-Sahid Diwas or Martyr’s day is an annual public holiday celebration by the Nepalese as a way of remembering and giving honor to people who sacrificed their lives to fight for what is right for the country and its people.
-Especially in memory of the four martyrs’ who were executed in 1941: Dharma Bhakta Mathema, Dashrath Chand, Gangalal Shrestha and Shukraraj Shastri.
-They gave their precious and youthful lives to tear down the autocratic Rana family rule.
-The Rana rulers felt those four youths were a great threat to their tyrannical regime.
-Shukra Raj Shastri and Dharma Bhakta Mathema were hanged and Ganga Lal Shrestha and Dashrath Chand were shot for asking a little bit of human rights for Nepalese People.
+Sahid Diwas or Martyr’s day is an annual public holiday, celebrated by the Nepalese as a way of remembering and giving honor to people, who sacrificed their lives to fight for the country and its people.
+Especially in memory of the four martyrs’, who were executed in 1941: Dharma Bhakta Mathema, Dashrath Chand, Gangalal Shrestha and Shukraraj Shastri.
+They gave their precious, youthful lives to overthrow the autocratic Rana family.
+The four youths were a great threat to the tyrannical regime of the Rana family.
+They demanded human rights for the Nepalese people, Shukra Raj Shastri and Dharma Bhakta Mathema were hanged and the other two shot.

 Sonam Lhosar / Tibetian New Year